PixelTheater/DodecaRGB-firmware/README.md

 The firmware, 3d models and tooling are open source and free to use and modify.
 The hardware PCBs will are planned as a kit for 2025, which will include most of the parts needed to 3d print and assemble your own.

-## The Reference Model
+## The Reference LED Model

 - We have a dodecahedron model with 12 sides.
 - Each side is a pentgon-shaped PCB circuit board that contains 104 RGB leds.
 - Each side connects to the next, in series, for a grand total of 1248 LEDs.
 - The whole thing runs at >50fps, and can be battery powered
-- Portable and interactive: features like wireless charging, orientation sensor, magnetic closing, 3d printed interior.
+- Portable and interactive: wireless charging, orientation sensor, magnetic closing, 3d printed interior (soon)
-- Other ideas may extend the model (touch sensitivity, sound reactive, etc)
+- Other ideas may extend the model (haptic feedback, sound reactive, speaker and sound engine, etc)

-The combination of a hand-held ball of LEDs with motion sensing opens a lot of interesting user interaction experiments: motion light performances, visualizing data, interactive games, puzzles, etc. This reference platform is intended to be availabe as a kit for 2025, but the implementation is open source and could be applied to other models with different shapes and LED layouts.
+The combination of a hand-held ball of LEDs with motion sensing opens a lot of interesting user interaction experiments: motion light performances, visualizing data, interactive games, puzzles, etc.

+> This reference platform is planned to be available as a kit for mid-2025, but the implementation is open
+> source and could be applied to other models with different shapes and LED layouts.

 ![fits in the hand](<images/v2-juggle.gif>)